Switzerland has more than 450 unique kinds of cheese. Does it surprise that the Swiss embrace the stereotype of being cheesemongers?

 In my opinion, Emmentaler AOP URTYP is a taste sensation.
 This relatively new variety of Emmentaler has a more pungent taste than the original.
 It is full-bodied and has its own character.
 Each wheel of Emmentaler AOP is made of only the highest quality natural ingredients.
 An additional selection process determines which loaf is granted the “URTYP” seal.

-Der scharfe Maxx takes upward of five months to cure, giving it a feisty smell.
+👉 Der scharfe Maxx takes over five months to cure, giving it a feisty smell.
 Once in your mouth, notice the creamy texture and nutty flavors.

-Gruyère AOP is a characteristic Swiss cheese you should try, too.
+👉 Gruyère AOP is a characteristic Swiss cheese you should try, too.
 A five-month maturing process makes the sweet "doux" cheese.
-After 7 to 8 months, it is considered semi-salty (“mi-sale”).
+It is considered semi-salty after 7 to 8 months (“mi-sale”).
 After 9 to 10 months, it turns yet saltier (“sale”), and finally, after 15 months, the perfectly ripened “vieux” variety is born.
 Gruyère AOP is this Swiss cheese often used for cheese fondue and French onion soup.

 Psst!
 Are you in for a secret?
-This list would not be complete with the most secretive cheese of Switzerland: Appenzeller.
+This list would not be complete without the most secretive cheese in Switzerland: Appenzeller.
 The cheesemakers guard their age-old recipe like a state secret.
 The only known ingredient might be cow’s milk.

 Can you recommend a cheese factory tour in Switzerland?